Florence Gay Travel

 Florence Gay Cruising

-The famous Florence gay cruising bar is called Crisco Club.
-Located in central Florence, Club Crisco only gets busy later in the evening.
+Crisco Club is Florence’s most popular gay cruising bar.
+Located in central Florence, Crisco Club only gets busy later in the evening.
 The bar will remain quite empty until at least midnight.
 The best time to show up is about 1:00 AM.

 Fabrik is outside the Florence city center, so it takes some commitment to make it there.
 I personally did not get to go to this Florence gay cruising spot, but many locals let me know that it’s the best around!